 - Elemental Diet (a fully digested liquid diet intended for short term use)

-- Cedars-Sinai Diet (Less restrictive and developed by Dr. Pimentel, the pioneer of the SIBO-IBS connection)
+- Cedars-Sinai Diet (Less restrictive and developed by Dr. Pimentel, a prominent SIBO resaercher)

 More info on each of these SIBO diets can be found here.

-If you’ve already been through one or more rounds of the restrictive SIBO diets and antibiotics/antimicrobials above, you may need to focus more on improving digestive juices and motility, while gradually expanding your diet to include more variety again.
+If you’ve already been through one or more rounds of the restrictive SIBO diets and antibiotics/antimicrobials above, you may gain more benefit from improving digestive juices and motility, while gradually expanding your diet to include more variety again.
 This can be a slow and frustrating process, and having a professional to guide you can help immensely.

 Will My SIBO Come Back?